 Home Schooling GCSE Biology – The Course

-Please note that the last exam sitting for the GCSE Biology specification is 2012.
-If you wish to take Biology exams in 2013 (or later years), you will need to study our IGCSE Biology (or Human Biology) course.
+Please note that the last exam sitting for the GCSE Biology specification was 2012.
+If you wish to take Biology exams in 2014 (or later years), you will need to study our IGCSE Biology (or Human Biology) course.

 Key Topics Covered

-The course is divided into three modules.
-Each of these modules is linked to a 45 minute examination.
+The GCSE course was divided into three modules.
+Each of these modules was linked to a 45 minute examination.

 - How do human bodies respond to changes inside them and to their environment?